 Cathie Apple earned her Doctorate from the University of Michigan, where she studied with Amy Porter.
 Called by the Sacramento Bee a 'fresh presence and welcome addition' to the Sacramento music scene, Dr. Cathie Apple is one of the founders of Citywater new music ensemble.
 She maintains a private teaching studio in Sacramento and is the flute instructor at the Pacific Institute of Music in Folsom.
 In addition to maintaining a busy teaching and performing schedule, Cathie is a yoga instructor, personal trainer, and enjoys doing CrossFit, triathlons, obstacle races, and going on long backpacking trips to recharge her batteries.

-Sheri Atkinson is the Director of the Lesbian, Gay, Bisexual, Transgender Resource Center at the University of California, Davis.
+Sheri Atkinson is the Associate Vice Chancellor of Student Affairs at the University of California, Davis.
 She has worked in Student Affairs for over 10 years beginning with her graduate work at the Ohio State University, where she earned a Master of Arts in Higher Education and Student Affairs.
 She is currently pursuing a doctoral degree in education.
 Sheri has done many presentations on a wide range of diversity and social justice related issues.